Mythology Baby Names Fit for a Goddess or Titan

 Odysseus is a boy’s name of Greek origin, meaning “hunter.”
 In Greek mythology, Orion was a huntsman whom Zeus placed among the stars as the constellation of Orion.

-Similar names: Prometheus, Tartarus, Triton
+Similar names: Osiris

 Osian